 Colour: A medium ruby red colour.

-Aromatics: Notes of red fruit, plum and cherry plus savoury cedar and spice.
+Aromatics: Notes of black and red fruit; blackcurrant, plum and cherry plus savoury notes.

-Palate: A medium bodied Merlot with vibrant red fruit flavours, soft tannins and subtle oak treatment.
-Matured in seasoned French oak barrels, this is a great wine to drink while it is young and vibrant.
-Suitable for vegans and preservative free.
+Palate: A medium bodied Merlot with vibrant black and red fruit flavours, soft tannins and subtle oak treatment.
+Matured in seasoned French oak barrels.
+Suitable Suitable for vegans and preservative free.

 Region: Gimblett Gravels Wine Growing District®, Hawke’s Bay.

 Vinification: Fermented in open-top stainless steel fermenters.
 Hand plunged two times daily.
 Post fermentation soak for two to three weeks followed by maturation in barrel.

 Maturation: Matured in seasoned French oak barrels for 4 months without adding any sulphur.
 Nor was any sulphur added at bottling.

 Bottled: 18th October 2021.

 92 points.
 Enticing densely fruited bouquet with aromas of plums and blackberries, brown baking spice moments of clove and vanilla, violets, dry stone earthy layers and aromas that remind me of baked blueberry pie.
 On the palate - lovely weight with a satin texture, fine to moderate textures of tannins, medium+ acidity and a core of fruit flavours that mirror the nose.
 Lengthy fruit centric finish, great balance with a polished fresh finish.
 Drinking well now and through 2024